alexrudy/postalicious/readme.txt

 == Version History ==

+= Version 2.0rc5 =

+* Added some safeguards to prevent the "Potalicious is already updating at the moment." message after there was a PHP error in the last update.
+* Fixed some more problems in PHP4 installations.

 = Version 2.0rc4 =

 * Fixed another double posting bug when certain combination of settings was being used.